strimzi/strimzi.github.io/_posts/2022-07-27-what-is-new-in-strimzi-0.30.0.md

 Strimzi 0.30.0 has been released with multiple new features and improvements.
 As with previous releases, we created a video which introduces the main changes.
-You can watch the video or in our YouTube channel.
+You can watch the video here or in our YouTube channel.

 <!--more-->